BY LAUREN SAY

 - Hats and beanies

-Finally, it’s important to ask ourselves why we sometimes hold such high expectations and judgments about people when we know nothing about them.
-In order to seriously make a difference in the lives of people suffering without housing in our communities, we must work together.
+Finally, it’s important to ask ourselves why we sometimes judge people so harshly when we don’t know their story.
+We must work together if we want to support our unhoused friends and neighbors.
 We can support each other rather than placing people dealing with adversity in a world that continuously denies them any help.

 Thank you for caring.